The Emotional Side of Money

 Financial therapy may be a good fit if:

-• You feel anxiety, avoidance, or guilt around money.
+• You or your partner experience anxiety, avoidance, or guilt around money.

 • You are successful on paper but still feel financially unsettled.

-• You notice repeating financial patterns and want to change them.
+• You are starting to notice unhealthy financial patterns and want to change them.

-• You want to approach money with more intention and emotional steadiness.
+• You want to approach money with more intention and less stress.

 What This Work Looks Like

-In our sessions, we slow down the automatic reactions around money and examine what is driving them.
+In our sessions, we slow down the automatic reactions around money and explore what is driving them.

 We may explore: